MelvorIdle/melvoridle.github.io/wikiscripts/readme.md

 commonElements.js contains functions and classes that create common wiki elements

-keyFormatters.js contains functions to format the keys of objects contained within the various object arrays in the game's source.
+keyFormatters.js contains functions to format the properties of objects contained within the various arrays in the game's source.

 selectionFunctions.js contains functions that return a boolean value to serve as a condition to extract subsets from object arrays